belcurv/ultimate_angular/notes/notes.md

+## Intro

+For the code to work in Section 8 (where we add ui-router), you **must** use ui-router version 0.2.x!
+The newer 1.0 releases break the app.
+That's why package.json includes "angular-ui-router": "^0.2.18"...

 ## What Problem is Angular trying to solve?

 SPAs aim for improved user experience, but building SPAs with plain javascript is hard.